right9code/right9notes/Markdown Cheatsheet.md

 ~~strikethrough text with two Tylde~~

-- [ ] checklist with two big brackets
+- [ ] checklist with two big brackets put a x inside to cross